mohsen-nyb/Trans-Fill/README.md

-# Reimplementation of RobustFill with transformers.
+# TransFill: Reimplementation of RobustFill with transformers.

 RobustFill Original Paper: https://arxiv.org/pdf/1703.07469.pdf

-# TransFill Model Architecture
+## TransFill Model Architecture

-## Overview
 The TransFill model is designed with several key components, each playing a crucial role in the processing and transformation of data.
 Below is a detailed overview of the architecture, as illustrated in Figure 2.

 ### Dual Transformer Encoders